This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 - Extensions are independent

-- Extensions leverage the same tooling that our internal teams use
+- Extensions use the same tooling as the platform

-- Extensions are easy to build and test
+- Extensions are straightforward to build and test

 Core Technologies

-All new UI applications within the marketplace utilize React and Styled Components.
-Styled Components is particularly beneficial in a micro frontend environment, as it prevents style leakage to other applications.
-Webpack Module Federation manages the loading and unloading of UI applications without page refreshes.
+UI applications in the marketplace use React and Styled Components.
+Styled Components helps in a micro front-end setup by avoiding style leakage between applications.
+Webpack Module Federation loads and unloads UI applications without full page refreshes.

-Our extensions employ a micro front-end architecture, meaning each extension is a self-contained application integrated into a container application.
-The container application is responsible for loading extensions at runtime.
+Extensions use a micro front-end architecture: each extension is a self-contained application that runs inside a container application.
+The container loads extensions at runtime.

-The container manages shared logic across all extension applications.
-While it uses React, it can load apps developed with any technology (e.g., Angular).
-The container's responsibilities include:
+The container manages shared logic across all extensions.
+It uses React but can load apps built with other technologies (for example, Angular).
+The container:

-In the example below, all sections except the blue one are part of the container.
-The blue section represents an independently-loaded extension.
+In the diagram below, everything except the blue section is part of the container.
+The blue section is an extension loaded separately.

 module.exports = {